 Growing Dill Outside In The UK

-If you do chose to plant directly then you can protect younger plants with a cloche or a pop up garden poly tunnel like this one from Suttons.
+If you do chose to plant directly then you can protect younger plants with a cloche or a pop up garden poly tunnel.
 Anything like this that is portable and can be placed on top of seedlings is very much welcome in unpredictable climates.
 Depending on which zone you are in the USA this may be a good option for a long while.

 Between April and July you have a good window to start seeds off.
 We prepare our soil by making sure to dig in some fresh compost from our own bins.
 Do not be tempted to add any peat to the garden, choose instead a peat free medium.
 Anything to add a bit of aeration and irrigation.